quantum-kite/kite/examples/paper/README.md

+!!!
+Info

+    This file describes the contents of the `#!bash kite/examples/paper`-folder.

-# Examples from the KITE paper
+## Examples from the KITE paper

-Just a startup

-Here is the [paper]
+In the subdirectories, you can find the scripts to generate the figures from the [KITE-paper].

 [paper]: rsos.191809.pdf